Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Quantum Fluctuations around Inhomogeneous Backgrounds

 \subsubsection{Quantum Hydrodynamics}

-We begin once again by considering the model in \eqref{model} in the TG limit, and focus on a trap quench.
-Namely we prepare the system in the ground state of the trap with initial frequency $\omega (t\leq 0)=\omega_0$ and suddenly change the frequency to a different value $\omega (t>0) = \omega \neq \omega_0$ (note, however, that for harmonic traps the quench problem can be solved for generic smooth functions $\omega(t)$~\cite{ruggiero2019conformal}).
+We begin once again by considering the model in \eqref{model} in the TG limit, and focus on a \emph{harmonic trap quench.
+Namely, we prepare the system in the ground state of \eqref{f-model} with \be V(x,0)=\frac{1}{2}m \omega_0^2 x^2, \ee and} suddenly change the frequency to a different value $\omega \neq \omega_0$ (note, however, that for harmonic traps the quench problem can be solved for generic smooth functions $\omega(t)$~\cite{ruggiero2019conformal}).
 Since in the TG limit the theory is quadratic and the initial state is Gaussian, all observables can be computed in terms of two-point functions.
 In particular, a very convenient quantity to consider is the so-called Wigner function~\cite{wigner1932on} \be n_{x,t} (k) = \int {\rm d}y\, e^{i ky} \braket{\Psi_F^\dag (x+y/t,t)\Psi_F(x-y/t,t)}, \ee which fulfils the following evolution equation

-While this equation is \emph{exact} for trapped non-relativistic particles, the same is not true when considering a relativistic system or free fermions on a lattice.
-See Section~\ref{sec:MF} for more detail.
-In addition, from \eqref{fourier} it is clear that $n_{x,t} (k)$ contains the same information of the two-point function $\langle \Psi_F^\dag (x,t)\Psi_F(y,t) \rangle $, while it does not capture ``off-diagonal'' contributions (see Sec.~\ref{sec:MF}) coming from $\langle \Psi_F (x,t)\Psi_F(y,t) \rangle$ (when it is non-zero) or higher point correlation functions (present for non-Gaussian initial states).
+While this equation is \emph{exact} for harmonically trapped non-relativistic particles, the same is not true when considering a relativistic system or free fermions on a lattice (see Sec.~\ref{sec:MF}).
+In addition, from \eqref{fourier} it is clear that $n_{x,t} (k)$ contains the same information as the two-point function $\langle \Psi_F^\dag (x,t)\Psi_F(y,t) \rangle $, while it does not capture ``off-diagonal'' contributions (cf. Sec.~\ref{sec:MF}) coming from $\langle \Psi_F (x,t)\Psi_F(y,t) \rangle$ (when it is non-zero) or higher point correlation functions (present for non-Gaussian initial states).

 Here, however, we are not interested in the exact microscopic dynamics of $n_{x,t} (k)$.
 Instead, we interpret $n_{x,t} (k)$ as a coarse grained (or semiclassical) slowly varying distribution function in position and momentum, very much like $\rho_{x,t}(k)$ in Eq.~\eqref{eq:continuity}.
 In fact, the evolution equation \eqref{eq:Wfevolution} is nothing but the GHD equation in the presence of a slowly varying harmonic potential~\cite{doyon2017anote}.
 We remark that such a coarse grained interpretation of the Wigner function has been extensively used to characterise the semiclassical regime of Fermi gases in 1D~\cite{bettelheim2006orthogonality,bettelheim2011universal,bettelheim2012quantum}.